 - The frequency of sent email: You can increase the sending volume more quickly when you send daily instead of weekly.

-- Recipient feedback about your messages: Make sure you send only to users who subscribe to your emails, and give users an option to unsubscribe.
+- Recipient feedback about your messages: Make sure you send only to people who subscribe to your emails, and give recipients an option to unsubscribe.

 Follow recommended IP practices